NOTE: This unit is subject to a quota and enrolment is only permitted on approval from the school

 Ensemble skills weekly, ongoing assessment by conductor: 25%

 Professional conduct & performances: 50%

 |Timetable||View the lecture timetable | View the full unit timetable|

-As determined by conductor
+As determined by the conductor

 The University reserves the right to amend or remove courses and unit availabilities, as appropriate.